Eileen M. McEwan

 Her courses focus on contemporary French culture and identity, Quebecois and Franco-American literature, Francophone women writers of Africa and the Caribbean, and French and Francophone cinema.
 She has also developed a course that allows students to explore the professional uses of French, helping them to combine their interest in French with other disciplines including dance, theater, science, business, international relations, and education.

 She has published articles on the connections between women's writing in seventeenth century France and contemporary Francophone cultures, cultural acquisition strategies for teaching Francophone literature, the National Standards for Foreign Language Learning, and Francophone African literature.
-Her most recent research presentations examine the speeches made by the French Canadian elite to the Franco-American communities in the early twentieth century.
+She is currently working on a book manuscript that critically examines the place of migrant literature in Quebec and Franco-American literature within the littérature-monde debate..